-Shariah compliance is a cornerstone of Islamic banking and finance industry.
-An effective Shariah governance policy enhances the diligent oversight of the BOD, the Shariah Committee and the Management to ensure that the operations and business activities of the Bank remains consistent with Shariah principles and its requirements.
+Shariah compliance is a cornerstone and is integral to the stability of Islamic banking and finance's industry.
+An effective Shariah governance policy enhances the diligent oversight accountabilities of the BOD, the Shariah Committee and the Management to ensure that the operations and business activities of the Bank remains consistent with Shariah principles and its requirements.

-To ensure Shariah compliance in all aspects of day-to-day Islamic finance activities, the Malaysian regulatory bodies such as BNM and Securities Commission have spelled out several provisions in relation to the establishment of a Shariah Committee and an internal Shariah Department in an Islamic Financial Institution (IFI).
-The Shariah Committee is an independent Shariah advisory body which plays a vital role in providing Shariah views and rulings pertaining to Islamic finance.
+To ensure Shariah compliance in all aspects of day-to-day Islamic finance activities, the Malaysian regulatory bodies such as BNM and Securities Commission have outlined several provisions in relation to the establishment of a Shariah Committee and an internal Shariah Department in an Islamic Financial Institution (IFI).
+The Shariah Committee is an independent Shariah advisory body which plays a vital role in providing Shariah views and decisions pertaining to Islamic finance.
 The Shariah Committee also performs an oversight role on Shariah matters related to the Bank's business operations and activities.
-At the institutional level, the Shariah Department acts as an intermediary between the Shariah Committee and the Management team of the IFI.
-The Shariah Department together with the Shariah Committee has the role to assist the Management in ensuring that all activities of the IFI are in compliance with the Shariah rules and principles, in accordance with the guidelines laid down by Shariah Governance Framework (SGF) of BNM.
+At the institutional level, the Shariah Department acts as a delegated authority of the Shariah Committee in providing Shariah advisory to the Management team of the IFI.
+The Shariah Department together with the Shariah Committee has the role to assist the Management in ensuring that all activities of the IFI are in compliance with the Shariah rules and principles, and expectations for effective Shariah governance arrangements in accordance with the guidelines laid down by Shariah-Regulatory Framework Policy Document (PD) and Shariah Governance Policy (SGP) Document of BNM, respectively.
 However, the accountability to ensure Shariah compliance remains with the IFI's BOD.